tomwillfixit/go/README.md

-# Dockercon 2016 Warm up : Simple Go examples for beginners

 ![dockercon](img/dockercon.png)

+# Simple Go examples for beginners

 With Dockercon 2016 just around the corner it feels like the perfect time to learn Go.